edgelesssys/docs.edgeless.systems/marblerun/content/workflows/monitoring.md

 # Monitoring and logging

-As of now, the monitoring capabilities of Marblerun are basic.
+As of now, the monitoring capabilities of MarbleRun are basic.
 For status information, the Coordinator provides the `/status` endpoint in the client API.
 It returns the following information.

 - **0 recovery mode**: Found a sealed state of an old seal key.
 Waiting for user input on [`/recover`](content/features/recovery.md).